-Offence in respect of default in filing Annual Return is compoundable (section 441), in accordance with the procedure laid down in this section for compounding of offences.
+Offence in respect of default in filing Annual Return is compoundable (section 441), in accordance with the procedure laid down in the Code of Criminal Procedure, 1973 for compounding of offences.
 If any company fails to file its annual return under section 92 (4), before the expiry of the period specified therein, such company and its every officer who is in default shall be liable to a penalty of fifty thousand rupees and in case of continuing failure, with further penalty of one hundred rupees for each day during which such failure continues, subject to a maximum of five lakh rupees.